paulsutherland/WebRTC/slides.md

 * Paul Sutherland
 * Construction Surveyor at Black & Veatch
-* Moved across to Application deployment
+* Moved across to application deployment
 * Working on mobile app development
 * Member of Software Society since its formation in 2011
 * mail@paulsutherland.net